pitmonticone/EpiSimulator/README.md

 |  |  |  | | Yes |

 * All the above with behavioral module: endogenous, individual-based physical distancing (local and global)
-* All the above with behavioral module: exogeneous, enforced physical distancing (local and global lockdown)
+* All the above with behavioral module: exogenous, enforced physical distancing (local and global lockdown)
 * **Special one**: Active, provincial, targeted, symptom-based, symptomatic-is-positive, contact-tracing, endogenous & exogenous distancing: assume all symptomatic patients to be **positive** ($I_s$) without testing them (accepting the uncertainty of the symptom-based MD diagnosis) in order to allocate more diagnostic resources to the active surveillance of exposed, asymptomatic, vulnerable patients.

 ## Data